KatherineMichel/portfolio/doc/favorite-conference-photos.md

 November 13-14, San Francisco, California

 ![](favorite-conference-photos/github-universe-2019-nat.JPG)
-After Nat, then GitHub CEO, tweeted to me that he'd love meet, I had the chance to talk to him briefly.
+After Nat Friedman, then GitHub CEO, tweeted to me that he'd love meet, I had the chance to talk to him briefly.
 It was super fun to hear from him in person.
 Love open source!

 ![](favorite-conference-photos/github-universe-2019-github-hq-tour.JPG)
 At PyGotham 2019, within just a few hours of time, attendees invited me to tour Twitter, GitHub, and Salesforce Tower.
 During GitHub Universe 2019, I toured Twitter and GitHub.
 Unfortunately, my friend who worked at Salesforce was ill, so I didn't tour the tower.
 Here I am at GitHub in front of the iconic Octocat statue.